At first glance, it may seem perlite and vermiculite are very similar products and could be used interchangeably.

 - The soil in your garden has heavy clay content.

-Used in garden soil, perlite improves drainage and prevents problems with puddles forming on the surface of the soil.
+Used in garden soil, perlite improves drainage and prevents problems with puddles forming on the soil’s surface.

 Vermiculite is the best choice when: